 She has over twenty years of experience in film production, both in the U.S. and abroad.
 From 2001-2003 she held a Mellon Fellowship in Visual Culture at Vassar College where she built Memesis, a virtual reality environment with a biofeedback interface for CAVEs.
 From 1997 to 2001 she was an associate professor, teaching film history and theory and new media at the University of Amsterdam.
 She has taught screenwriting in numerous venues, including the Hudson Valley Writer’s Association and the Emerson College extension program in the Netherlands.

-She is the author the award-winning book Alice Guy Blaché, Lost Visionary of the Cinema (Bloomsbury 2002), which was translated into Spanish by Plots Ediciones.
-The documentary, Be Natural, (Cannes 2018) is based in part on Lost Visionary. and.
+She is the author the award-winning book Alice Guy Blaché, Lost Visionary of the Cinema (Bloomsbury 2002), which was translated into Japanese and Spanish.
+The documentary, Be Natural, (Pamela Green 2018) is based in part on Lost Visionary.
 She is also the author of The Films of Tim Burton: Animating Live Action in Hollywood (Bloomsbury 2005) as well as numerous newspaper and scholarly articles on film and new media.
-Full list of publications here.